Josh Donaldson Preview, Player Props: Brewers vs. Cardinals

-The Milwaukee Brewers and Josh Donaldson (.395 slugging percentage over his past 10 games, including two homers), take on starting pitcher Miles Mikolas and the St. Louis Cardinals at American Family Field, Tuesday at 7:40 PM ET.
+Josh Donaldson -- 0-for-3 in his most recent game -- will be in action for the Milwaukee Brewers versus the St. Louis Cardinals, with Zack Thompson on the hill, on September 27 at 7:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Marlins.
+He had a hitless showing in his last game (0-for-3) against the Cardinals.

 Sportsbook Promo Codes